F0lak/dm_open_ref/ref/proc/rand_seed.md

 +   rand_seed(Seed)
 <!-- -->
 **Args:**
-+   Seed+ An integer used to initialize the random number generator.
++   Seed: An integer used to initialize the random number generator.

 Many DM procedures make use of a pseudo-random number